MischaU8/yumyum/modelling/create-a-celtic-knot_0f3FfxYGiN0.md

 Uploaded: 2023-05-22

-yum yum Floyd here with a quick look at creating a Celtic knot and plasticity start by activating the center point Arc tool and create a 180 Arc create a line at one end of the arc then mirror it to
+yum yum Floyd here with a quick look at creating a Celtic knot in Plasticity start by activating the center point Arc tool and create a 180 Arc create a line at one end of the arc then mirror it to